 About the Course

-To be scheduled based on Milky Way Visibility, 3 hours on location*.
+To be scheduled based on Milky Way Visibility, 3+ hours on location*.
 Registration will open the week of the workshop.
 Signup for notifications.
-2 part workshop.
+This is a 2-part workshop.

 Do you have a DSLR or mirrorless camera?
 Do you know modern digital cameras can "see" very well in the dark?
 Do you want to learn how to photograph a landscape full of stars?
 Discover the beauty of the Milky Way that can be captured with your camera.
 Night photography is quite different from day time snaps and knowing how to use your camera in the dark opens up another realm of photographic beauty.

 This 2-part Instructor Lead course will walk through the entire Milky Way capture process, starting from Camera settings, Lens considerations, "Night photography etiquette", White balance considerations, Exposure, and finally Basic processing.
 In addition to the night photography basics, it will explore the types of night light, walking through exposure considerations during blue hour, civil twilight, nautical twilight, astronomical twilight, and night.
 Learn how to stack Milky Way images and bring out detail in the night sky from your RAW images.
 Various post-processing techniques and software will be covered.